ghoomfrog/universe/README.md

 # Guidelines

-1. Be selfless and think global
+1. Be selfless and think big
 2. Write in English
 3. Write as concisely as possible (if you have doubts about its clarity, clarify it more!)
 4. If relevant, include one or more diagrams in your file ([app.diagrams.net](https://app.diagrams.net) is a free diagram tool)